Why We’re the Best

 - A spooky, good time!
 Our tours are designed to provide maximum chills and thrills.

 - Something different!
 Don’t get stuck just doing the same old tourist stuff.
-Venture off the beaten path and see a side of San Antonio you don’t typically get to see on your average city tour.
+Venture off the beaten path and see a side of San Antonio you don’t typically get to see.

 - Group fun and excitement!
-When you take one of our ghost tours, you and a group of people embark on a collective experience of the supernatural, which adds to the thrill factor!
+When you take River City Ghosts tour, you and a group of people embark on a collective experience of the supernatural, which adds to the thrill factor!

 Why is San Antonio So Haunted?

-The long, troubled, and bloody history of San Antonio forms the energetic trauma that produces an environment ripe for hauntings.
-Shocking murders, gruesome wars, tragic deaths, and disturbing occurrences all contribute to the history of this city.
+The long, troubled, and bloody history of San Antonio forms the energetic emissions that produce an environment ripe for those traumatic events to manifest in hauntings.
+Shocking murders, gruesome wars, tragic deaths, and disturbing occurrences all contribute to this city’s history.

 Buildings that operate as hotels today were once full-scale hospitals where hundreds of people died of illness and disease.
 All-consuming fires, shocking murder sprees, and terrible suicides.
 All these traumatic events contribute to San Antonio’s rich tapestry of unpleasant history and horrible hauntings.

-In order to understand why San Antonio is so haunted, a trip through history is necessary.
+To understand why San Antonio is so haunted, a trip through history is necessary.
 However, this is not a trip through history that you want to take alone.
-Our tours give you the collective experience of learning about the spooky side of San Antonio’s history but in a fun and engaging format that is guaranteed to thrill you and your family and friends.
+Our tours give you the collective experience of learning about the spooky side of San Antonio’s history but in a fun and engaging format that is guaranteed to thrill you and your family and friends